liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 The synthesis of education and ethical responsibility is not merely about compliance; it is a means to cultivate a generation of engineers who will take ownership of their role in society.
 Preparing future engineers requires a cultural shift in academia and a commitment to engendering critical, ethical reflections in technical environments.
 It is imperative for educational institutions to recognize the importance of integrating local and global ethical perspectives if we aim to create responsible engineers who are equipped to address the complex socio-technical landscapes of our future. **In doing so, we honor the imperative: ethics knowledge should be as integral to engineering as technical prowess—both essential for navigating the uncertainties introduced by AI in our rapidly evolving world.**

-# Article title: Why Pope Francis thinks the Church should play a part in world leaders’ debate on AI
+Article 7:# Article title: Why Pope Francis thinks the Church should play a part in world leaders’ debate on AI

 ### Notes 1: